Lurgan Celtic F.C.: History

 A club by the name of Lurgan Celtic was originally formed in 1903, with its name slanting towards the Roman Catholic community of Lurgan, adopting the name and colours of Glasgow Celtic, a popular club among the Irish Catholics population of Glasgow and the west of Scotland.The Gaelic Athletic Association was in its early stages and was keen to promote Gaelic games and association football in particular, perceived as "foreign", was discouraged.
 A change in attitudes gradually took hold in the early 1970s and Lurgan Celtic was reborn, subsequently rising to become one of the strongest clubs in the Craigavon area.
-The club won several honours in Mid-Ulster Football League Divisions & Cup competitions in various age groups, including several senior honours in that league, during the 1970s, 1980s and 1990s.
+The club won several honours in Mid-Ulster Football League and cup competitions in the 1970s–1990s.

-Irish Football League membership remained elusive during these years, partly due to the presence of Glenavon down the road at a time when the IFA was trying to reach out to new footballing towns.There was also a suggestion that it was the club's nationalist stance as they pushed for membership of what was considered a predominantly Unionist league that stood in their way.
+Irish Football League membership remained elusive during these years, partly due to the presence of Glenavon down the road at a time when the IFA was trying to reach out to new footballing towns.
+There was also a suggestion that it was the club's nationalist stance as they pushed for membership of what was considered a predominantly Unionist league that stood in their way.
 So strongly was this felt that the club joined forces with Belfast club Donegal Celtic, another club that took its name and kit from the Glasgow club, and threatened the league with legal action to gain membership.The restructuring of the league in the early part of the 21st century eventually resulted in both Celtic clubs gaining admission to the Irish Football League Second Division for the 2002–03 season.

-In 2003, the club closed their town centre ground Grattan Park and relocated to share Oxford United's ground on the edge of Lurgan at Knockramer Park, which offered better facilities.
+In 2007, the club closed their town centre ground Grattan Park and relocated to share Oxford United's ground on the edge of Lurgan at Knockramer Park, which offered better facilities.

 Promotion to the Intermediate League First Division was achieved in 2006–07, but in 2008 the club failed to meet the criteria for a place in the new IFA Championship, and found itself in the IFA Interim League for the 2008–09 season.
 They made the necessary improvements to gain admission to the newly formed third tier, IFA Championship 2, for the 2009–10 season.
 After seven seasons of consolidation in Championship 2 with the occasional risk of relegation, Celtic rose to the 2014–15 NIFL Championship 2 title, achieving promotion to the national second tier, Championship 1.